 Pre-requisites: A commitment to the use of Spanish is essential.
-B or better in Spanish 4 and/or teacher recommendation.
-Duration: Full Year.
-Credit: 1.0 Elective.
+B (equivalent to achieving proficiency) or better in Spanish 4 and/or teacher recommendation.

 Additional Academic Opportunities

 #364 Extended Learning:

 Extended Learning is a semester course in which students explore a question or topic about which they are very passionate while honing research and inquiry skills.
 Students will regularly reflect on their process, write a research paper, create an annotated bibliography, and connect with local experts in their chosen field of study.
 The main focus of the class, however, will be creating a self-designed final product guided by their research question, which they will share with an authentic audience.
 Extended Learning is a great opportunity for students to design their own goals and become self-directed, expert learners.
 Learning is guided by student interest.